-In this dance photography guide, I will share all the details about the camera gear that you need to capture beautiful dance photos.
+In this guide, I will share all the details about the camera gear that you need to capture beautiful dance photos.
 I will also share some tips that professional dance photographers use 😎.

-If you are a beginner looking to capture dance pictures, then you will find this guide really useful.
+If you are a beginner looking to capture beautiful dance pictures, then you will find this guide really useful.
 Let us get started.